hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 7. Create an API for your application - in Auth0:
     a.
 Navigate to Applications > APIs and click "Create API".
 Name can be anything, set identifier to https://canton.network.global (that is the audience that we will configure the backend to expect)
-    b. under the Permissions tab in the new API, add a permission with scope "daml_ledger_api", and a description of your choice
+    b.
+Under the Permissions tab in the new API, add a permission with scope "daml_ledger_api", and a description of your choice
+    c.
+On the Settings tab, scroll down to "Access Settings" and enable "Allow Offline Access", for automatic token refreshing

 8. Modify the ``auth`` section in your backend configuration, under wallet-app-backends.walletApp at ``examples/validator/validator.conf``